Follow these steps to review or request the Public Disclosure Commission's public records:

 The website contains thousands of pages of documents available for viewing and copying.
 You do not need to make a formal request to view those records - just check the website.
-F1 financial affairs statements are not currently available on the web site and you must come in to our offices or make a public records request to get F1 documents.

 Contact us when you can't find what you want on the website.

 Perhaps you missed the record.
 PDC staff may be able to find the online record for you, and give you the link.
 Once you are provided a link, a copy of the record has been provided to you.
 Or, if you are making an informal routine inquiry for a PDC record (such as for a copy of a brochure or a report), you do not need to make a formal public records request.
 You can simply contact us for help or information.

 Request records that are not on the website.